 He returns several more times throughout the series, and is notably featured in the "Secret Wars" arc, where he is able to regain his human intellect thanks to Mr. Fantastic.

 The Lizard appears in the episode "Law of the Jungle," voiced by musician and director Rob Zombie.
-This version of Curt Connors is much colder and more bitter than other incarnations, and blames Oscorp for the accident that cost him his right arm.
-After transforming into the Lizard, he attempts to kill Norman Osborn's son, Harry, in order to have his revenge.
+This version of Curt Connors is much colder and more bitter than other incarnations, and blames Oscorp for the accident that cost him his right arm, and injects himself with his formula.
+After transforming into the Lizard, he attempts to kill Norman Osborn's son, Harry, in order to have his revenge on him.
 During his battle with Spider-Man, the Lizard falls from a great height, and is fatally wounded upon impact.
 A single tear falls from his eye as he dies.

 Lizard appears in the series, voiced by Dee Bradley Baker.
 Like his comic counterpart, this version of Curt Connors lost his right arm while serving in the military, but in a departure from the source material, possesses a functioning prosthetic arm.
 In the episode "Natural Selection," Connors is transformed into the Lizard after injecting himself with an experimental serum.
 Curt and Martha later move to Florida after being blackmailed by Miles Warren, who threatens to expose Curt's secret.